sportsdunia logo

 Yaya Toure (Image Credit: X/@ManCity)

-In his prime, Yaya Toure was reminiscent of a perfect box-to-box midfielder.
-He was widely known for his long-range shooting, line-breaking passes, darting runs inside the opposition penalty area & leadership qualities.
-The former Barcelona and Manchester City playmaker won every major trophy a footballer can win during an unforgettable club career.
-Be it the Champions League, or English Premier League, La Liga, or the FA Cup, Toure has won it all.
-He also achieved AFCON glory in 2015 with the Ivory Coast.
+In his prime, Yaya Toure was reminiscent of a perfect box-to-box midfielder, known for his long-range shooting, line-breaking passes, darting runs inside the opposition penalty area & leadership qualities.
+The Ivorian won every major trophy a footballer can win during an unforgettable club career, but his achievements with Manchester City made him one of the best Man City players of all time.
+Be it the Champions League, or English Premier League, La Liga, or the FA Cup, he has won it all.
 He is one of the few midfielders in the history of football to score over 100 goals in his club career.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won